-Name of Renting Organization (RO):
+Name of Renter:

+Name of Individual acting on behalf of Renter if Renter is a corporation or organization:

 Purpose of Event:

-Date of Event: Number of Pec ple Expected:
+Date of Event: Number of People Expected:

 Rooms/Areas Requested:

-Equipment/Special Requirements/Pre-A
+Equipment/Special Requirements/Pre e-Approvals Requested:

-Will food/beverages be served?
+Will food/beverages be served? yes;no

-(If food/beverage is to be served, your s Kitchen/Catering policies related to kitch t you have read and l agree to the
+(If food/beverage is to be served, your Kitchen/Catering policies related to ki r signature on this form affirms that you have read and agree to the itchen use and cleanup.)

 Individuals in Charge:

-Sponsoring Church member Phone
+Sponsoring Church member: Phone:

-Renting Organization contact Renting Organization contact email:
+Contact Individual for Renter: email:

-Address: -
+Address:

-Phone (h) (cell) -
+Phone (h): (cell):

-Building Opening Time: Building Cl losing Time:
+Building Opening Time: Building Closing Time:

-Signature, Church Sponsor Γ Oate -
+Signature, Church Sponsor Date

+Renter Signatures

+If Corporation

+Name:

+By:

+Title:

-Signature, Renting Organization Date
+Date

-For church use: Date Received by FPCD Office: By:

-Security Deposit: Amount: \$ Rec'd: \$ Date: Check #

-Usage Fees: Amount: \$ Rec'd: \$ Date: Check #

-Subject to Facilities Use Policy, Security inspection of facilities following the ever -
+Security Deposit [] f: Amount: \$ Rec ́d: \$ Date: Check # Usage Fees: Amount: \$ Rec'd: \$ Date: Check # Subject to Facilities Use Policy, Security Deposit is refundable and will be held in un-cashed form until final inspection of facilities following the event.
+Security Deposit must be paid separately from Usage Fees.
+FPCD Approval: Comments:

-FPCD Approval:

-Comments:

-Please note any special instructions or exof the Facilities Committee or designee. - hout approval
+Please note any special instructions or explanations here.
+Final approval will not be made without approval of the Facilities Committee or designee.
+Final approval is issued when all fees are received.